daumling/dataset/docs/modify.md

 ```php
 function delete(string $field = null) : Dataset;
 ```
-Delete the entire dataset.
-After this call, the dataset is empty, and its records are removed from all parents.
+Delete a field or the entire dataset.

+If no field name is supplied, after this call, the dataset is empty, and its records are removed from all parents.

 If the dataset is the result of a `select()` call, only the field that the dataset was selected over is removed from the parents.
 If you, for example, have records with an `age` field, this call removes that field from the master dataset: